romelBen/melo-homelab/README.md

 3. And presto!

 ## Acknowledgements
 A great inspiration for this project is from [Khue's homelab](https://github.com/romelben/homelab).
-Majority of the changes will be from that project, and my changes will deal with implementing my Raspberry Pis.
+Majority of the changes will be from his project, and my changes will deal with implementing my Raspberry Pis as well as small changes.

-In setting up k3s, I took inspiration from Techno Tims repository [k3s-anisble](https://github.com/techno-tim/k3s-ansible).
+In setting up k3s, I took inspiration from Techno Tim's repository [k3s-anisble](https://github.com/techno-tim/k3s-ansible) by pruning the unnecessarry code and modifying it to my needs.